-George Groslier (1887-1945), the first child with French citizenship born in modern Cambodia, painter, novelist, historian, archaeologist, ethnologist, architect, photographer, founder and curator of the Cambodian National Museum, was the ultimate "Cambodian scholar".
+George Groslier (4 Feb.
+1887, Phnom Penh-16 June 1945, Phnom Penh), the first child with French citizenship born in modern Cambodia, artist, novelist, historian, archaeologist, ethnologist, architect, photographer, founder and curator of the National Museum of Cambodia, was the ultimate "Cambodian scholar".

 Four of his major books -- Cambodian Dancers, Ancient & Modern; In the Shadow of Angkor, Unknown Temples of Ancient Cambodia; Return to Clay, A Romance of Cambodia and Road of the Strong, A Romance of Cambodia -- have been translated into English and published by DatAsia Press.

 Read here about the Rue Groslier (Groslier Street) in Phnom Penh (access to National Museum).

 George Groslier portrayed in 1913 in the George Groslier portrayed in 1913 in the French journal Femina

 Suzanne Poujade and two of Groslier's three children in the 1920s (EFEO)